gustofied/OWL/nest/two/rl/README.md

 - [Will Brown: Abstractions for Agentic RL](https://www.youtube.com/watch?v=9aYJZysrQ9k)

 Will Brown: Abstractions for Agentic RL.
-This one is a tad more technical would be nice to find slides too
+This one is a tad more technical would be nice to find slides too.

 - [[Full Workshop] Reinforcement Learning, Kernels, Reasoning, Quantization & Agents — Daniel Han The Workshop](https://www.youtube.com/watch?v=OkEGJ5G3foU&t)

+Have not watched full, will be soon, nice a lot of info here.

 </p>

-<h5 align="left">Videos to get started on RL</h5>
+<h5 align="left">Videos to get started on RL (not LLM specific)</h5>
 <p align="left">

 Great 6 part video series here, A lot a lot but very good reinfromcent learning by the book mutual info, a bit heavy, a lot of notations etc